Orange Order: Requirements for entry

 Most jurisdictions require both the spouse and parents of potential applicants to be Protestant, although the Grand Lodge can be appealed to make exceptions for converts.
 Members have been expelled for attending Roman Catholic religious ceremonies.
-In the period from 1964 to 2002, 11% of those expelled from the order were expelled for their presence at a Roman Catholic religious event such as a baptism, service or funeral.
+In the period from 1964 to 2002, 11% of those expelled from the Order were expelled for their presence at a Roman Catholic religious event such as a baptism, service or funeral.
 This is based on Reformed Christian theology, which teaches that the Roman Catholic Mass is idolatry, a view promulgated by Protestant Reformers such as Martin Luther.

 The Order takes as its basis the Open Bible and historical Reformed documents such as the Presbyterian Westminster Confession, Anglican 39 Articles and other Protestant creeds.

 Structure

 The Orange Institution in Ireland has the structure of a pyramid.
 At its base are about 1400 private lodges; every Orangeman belongs to a private lodge.
 Each private lodge sends six representatives to the district lodge, of which there are 126.
 Depending on size, each district lodge sends seven to thirteen representatives to the county lodge, of which there are 12.
 Each of these sends representatives to the Grand Orange Lodge of Ireland, which heads the Orange Order.

 The Grand Lodge of Ireland has 373 members.
 As a result, much of the real power in the Order resides in the Central Committee of the Grand Lodge, which is made up of three members from each of the six counties of Northern Ireland (Down, Antrim, Armagh, Londonderry, Tyrone and Fermanagh) as well as the two other County Lodges in Northern Ireland, the City of Belfast Grand Lodge and the City of Londonderry Grand Orange Lodge, two each from the remaining Ulster counties (Cavan, Donegal and Monaghan), one from Leitrim, and 19 others.
 There are other committees of the Grand Lodge, including rules revision, finance, and education.

 Despite this hierarchy, private lodges are basically autonomous as long as they generally obey the rules of the Institution.
 Breaking these can lead to suspension of the lodge's warrant – essentially the dissolution of the lodge – by the Grand Lodge, but this rarely occurs.
 Private lodges may disobey policies laid down by senior lodges without consequence.
 For example, several lodges have failed to expel members convicted of murder despite a rule stating that anyone convicted of a serious crime should be expelled, and Portadown lodges have negotiated with the Parades Commission in defiance of Grand Lodge policy that the commission should not be acknowledged.

 Private lodges wishing to change Orange Order rules or policy can submit a resolution to their district lodge, which may submit it upwards until it eventually reaches the Grand Lodge.

-All Lodge meetings commence with the reading of the Bible and prayers that non-practising Protestants, Roman Catholics and people of other faiths and none, 'may become wise unto salvation' (which is direct quote from 2 Timothy 3:15 in the Bible).
+All Lodge meetings commence with the reading of the Bible and prayers that non-practising Protestants, Roman Catholics and people of other faiths and none, 'may become wise unto salvation' (which is a direct quote from 2 Timothy 3:15 in the Bible).